Sports nutrition: the complete guide

 Monitor your performance markers

-Nutritional periodization
+Nutritional Periodization

-Nutritional periodization adapts your diet to your training cycle, just as training itself is periodized.
+Nutritional periodization adapts your diet to your training cycle, just as the training itself is periodized.
 In the general preparation phase (high volume), carbohydrate needs are at their peak (5 to 8 g/kg) to fuel long sessions and recovery.

 Caffeine (3 to 6 mg/kg, 30 to 60 minutes before exercise) improves endurance, reduces perceived exertion, and increases power.
 Beetroot juice (500 mL or 6-8 mmol of nitrates, 2 to 3 hours before) improves endurance by 1 to 3% through nitric oxide production.